sjaehn/BJumblr/README.md

 ```
 to run it stand-alone and connect it to the JACK system.

+**Jack transport is required to get information about beat and bar position (not required for seconds mode)**

 Usage
 -----
 From the technical POV B.Noname is a sequencer pattern-controlled audio delay effect.